dozjs/doz/documentation/index.md

 });
 ```

-All the properties that need to be defined in `config`
+All the properties that need to be defined in `config`:

 - `mixin`
 - `components`